 I have written on this topic for years and am passionate about the material.
-The next book in this series, “China’s Power Grab and Expanding Claims”, was published in February 2021 and “Belts and Roads Under Beijing’s Thumb” will be out in April 2021.
+The next book in this series, “China’s Power Grab and Expanding Claims”, was published in February 2021.
+The third and fourth books in this series, “Diploacy with Chinese Characteristics” and “Belts and Roads Under Beijing’s Thumb” have been recently published in July 2021.
 After that, I will be writing and publishing a series on genocide, concentration camps, Uyghur Muslims, and the reasons for and implications of boycotting the Beijing 2022 Olympics.

 As a retired college professor, dedicated author, and motivational speaker, I am eager to see what you think about the research I have been conducting for the past three years at Harvard and the University of Chicago.

 Please see the highlights section of this website and visit awakenednow.com for more information about this book and my upcoming series.